vladimirrotariu/contacts-mern-app/README.md

+# ContacsApp

-## BoughtProducts
+## Description

-An app to record the bought products, providing authentication with your own Google account.
+An app to store your contacts, with information such as name, age, email, phone number...

+### Important
+Currently in-memory storage, will switch to MongoDB.

-## Scripts
+## Backend scripts

-`npm run build`: builds the app

-`npm run preview`: runs the built app
+`npm run start`: runs the server

-`npm run dev`: starts a development server

-`npm run lint`: runs ESLint
+##